-b) ⇒ initialization_method = an integer (≥1) referring to the initialization method used or different observational datasets used to initialize.

-If only a single method and dataset was used to initialize the model, then this argument should normally be given the value 1.

-For fields appearing in table "fx" in the CMIP5 Requested Output, set initialization_method=0 (violating the general rule that it should be a positive definite integer).

-See the DRS document for guidance on assigning initialization_method.
-Note that the initialization_method is used in constructing the "ensemble member" called for in the DRS document; it is the value of M in r<N>i<M>p<L>.

-b) ⇒ physics_version = an integer (≥1) referring to the physics version used by the model If there is only one physics version of the model, then this argument should be normally given the value 1.

-Note that model versions that are substantially different should be given a different "model_id"; assigning a different "physics_version" should be reserved for closely-related model versions (e.g., as in a "perturbed physics" ensemble) or for the same model, but with different forcing or feedbacks active.
-In CMIP5, one would distinguish, for example, among runs forced by different combinations of "forcing" agents (as called for under the "historicalMisc" experiment - experiment 7.3) by assigning different values to physics version.

-For fields appearing in table "fx" in the CMIP5 Requested Output, set physics_version=0
+- b) ⇒ initialization_method = an integer (≥1) referring to the initialization method used or different observational datasets used to initialize. - If only a single method and dataset was used to initialize the model, then this argument should normally be given the value 1. - For fields appearing in table "fx" in the CMIP5 Requested Output, set initialization_method=0 (violating the general rule that it should be a positive definite integer). - See the DRS document for guidance on assigning initialization_method.
+Note that the initialization_method is used in constructing the "ensemble member" called for in the DRS document; it is the value of \mathbf{M} in $r < N > \mathbf{i} < \mathbf{M} > p < L >$. - b) ⇒ physics_version = an integer (≥1) referring to the physics version used by the model If there is only one physics version of the model, then this argument should be normally given the value 1. - Note that model versions that are substantially different should be given a different "model_id"; assigning a different "physics_version" should be reserved for closely-related model versions (e.g., as in a "perturbed physics" ensemble) or for the same model, but with different forcing or feedbacks active.
+In CMIP5, one would distinguish, for example, among runs forced by different combinations of "forcing" agents (as called for under the "historicalMisc" experiment experiment 7.3) by assigning different values to physics_version. - For fields appearing in table "fx" in the CMIP5 Requested Output, set physics_version=0 shown above (e.g., "r3i1p21") distinguishes among closely related

 (violating the general rule that it should be a positive definite integer).
-Note that the physics_version is used in constructing the "ensemble member" called for by the DRS document; it is the value of L in r < N > i < M > p < L >
+Note that the physics_version is used in constructing the "ensemble member" called for by the DRS document; it is the value of $\bf L$ in r < N > i < M > p < L > simulations by a single model.
+All three are required even if only a single simulation is performed.
+The so-called "realization" number (a positive integer value of "N") is used to distinguish among members of an ensemble typically generated by initializing a set of runs with different, but equally realistic, initial conditions.
+CMIP5 historical runs initialized from different times of a control run, for example, would be identified by "r1", "r2", "r3", etc.).
+The data supplier must assign a realization number to each atomic dataset.
+It is generally recommended that the numbers be assigned sequentially starting with 1 (but other recommendations, specified below, may override this recommendation).
+In CMIP5, time-independent variables (i.e., those with frequency="fx") are not expected to differ across ensemble members, so for these N should be invariably assigned the value zero ("r0").
+For TAMIP ("the Transpose AMIP activity), the "realization" number is used to distinguish among the 16 members of each of 4 ensembles (one for each of 4 "seasons") generated from different observed conditions, spaced 30 hours apart.

-• a) \Rightarrow Ensemble member (r<N>i<M>p<L>) =
+• a) ⇒ Ensemble member (r<N>i<M>p<L>) =